-By first recognizing what is happening in the moment, we are becoming the witness to the thoughts, emotions, and behaviors that we can habitually fall into without noticing what we are doing.
-We begin paying attention to our patterns and with that awareness, we can handle things differently.
+By first recognizing what is happening in the moment, we can step into the role of witnessing the patterns in our thoughts, emotions, and behaviors and start to see what often happens in our minds without our even noticing.
+When we begin paying attention to our patterns and building awareness, we can handle things differently.
 From here, allowing it to be as it is may bring up resistance or fear around feeling out of control or not knowing what to expect next.
-If we can pep talk ourselves, we can recognize that we are ok even if we are uncomfortable.
-Growth happens on that edginess of feeling uncomfortable.
-Next, we can start to dig in and ask ourselves questions about what exactly is coming up and how we can best care for ourselves in this difficult time.
+If we can coach ourselves through it, we can recognize that we are ok even when we are uncomfortable.
+Our growth happens in that edginess of feeling uncomfortable.
+Next, we investigate by asking ourselves questions about what is coming up for us and how we can best care for ourselves in this difficult time.
 Again, we are growing our awareness so that we can notice what is helpful and what is not.
 And finally, we become our own friend by recognizing that it is hard and by nurturing ourselves with loving words and compassionate thoughts.

-Give it a try.
-Hit me up and share your experience or ask for support if you need it.
+This week, I invite you to give it a try.
+Reach out and share your experience or ask for support if you need it.
 You know I will be practicing right along with you.